kayomarz/ml-select/README.md

 This is a **React.js** component which functions like an HTML `<select>` *+* auto complete.

-This component is not a production ready library but is an exercise in exploring **OCaml** for frontend web development.
+This is not a production ready component.
+It is an exercise in exploring **OCaml** for frontend web development.

 # Usage